 Also Read: Story of Hymn: O Little Town Of Bethlehem

 But to Dan’s surprise, the piece was okay because people loved it from the onset.
 The hymn obviously established the dialogue between God and mankind, the bottom line of the hymn.
-In fact, in the following years, many people have make him known how they had their personal experience of calling of God in the night and also the given courage they have to answer.
+In fact, in the following years, many people have made him known how they had their personal experience of calling of God in the night and also the given courage they have to answer.

-Schutte concluded that the story behind the hymn “Here I am, Lord” revealed of the Lord who is above all, giving strength to our faltering words and the easy labours of our hands, and forging them into substance that can be a grace for people.
+Schutte concluded that the story behind the hymn “Here I am, Lord” revealed of the Lord who is above all, giving strength to our faltering words and the easy labours of our hands, and forging them into a substance that can be a grace for people.
 And conclusively he said: “The power God gives is far beyond what we could have planned or created.” -Dan Schutte

 The repeated refrain of the hymn answered the call He made for His service.
-This is done with self-dedication by believers’ response in paceful and humbler melody.
-There is commitment made by believers in the refrain that sound high with an echo.
+This is done with self-dedication by believers’ response in a paceful and humbler melody.
+There is a commitment made by believers in the refrain that sound high with an echo.
 The hymn is a complete work of the American musician Daniel Schutte, who pen down the words and the music.